twardoch/fonttools-opentype-feature-freezer/pyftfeatfreeze/README.md

   -V, --version         show program's version number and exit
 ```

+*Tip: the `-n` option outputs a space-separated list of “frozen” glyphs.
+If you redirect it to a file, you can use this list as input for **pyftsubset** to create a small font that only includes the “frozen” glyphs.*

 Software License and Disclaimer
 -------------------------------
 This tool is licensed “as is” under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 By using the tool, you accept all conditions of the license, including Disclaimer of Warranty and Limitation of Liability. **If you use this tool, please consult if your font’s EULA allows modifications.
 If the font is licensed under the OFL, please use the `-R` option to change the Reserved Font Name to something else.**